Feature Fusion for Online Mutual Knowledge Distillation: Experiments

 \section{Experiments}

 To verify our method, we compare FFL with various other methods on image classification datasets.
+We evaluate our method on several benchmark datasets which are CIFAR-10, CIFAR-100 \cite{krizhevsky2009learning} and ImageNet LSVRC 2015 \cite{ILSVRC15}.
 In Sec. \ref{ex1}, we compare our method with DualNet \cite{how2017dual}, one of the feature fusion method which has the same purpose as our method, and show the ablation study of the proposed mutual knowledge distillation method and the fusion module.
-Then, in Sec. \ref{ex2}, we compare FFL with ONE \cite{lan2018knowledge} which is an online ensemble distillation method using the sub-networks with the same architecture.
-In Sec. \ref{ex3} we also compare FFL with DML \cite{zhang2018deep} which distills knowledge mutually between students with different architectures.
-Finally, we deal with qualitative analysis in terms of the feature map and generalization in Sec. \ref{ex4}.
+Then, in Sec. \ref{ex2}, we compared FFL and Knowledge distillation methods with respect to the effectiveness of distilling the knowledge.
+Then, we compare our method with the ensemble method.
+Finally, we conduct qualitative analysis in the aspect of the feature map and generalization.

-\textbf{Dataset:} We evaluate our method on several benchmark datasets which are CIFAR-10 \cite{cifar10}, CIFAR-100 \cite{cifar100} and ImageNet LSVRC 2015 \cite{ILSVRC15}.
-The CIFAR-10 dataset contains 50k training images and 10k test images with 10 classes.
-Each class has 6000 images.
-The CIFAR-100 dataset has the same number of images as CIFAR-10 dataset, 50k (train) and 10k (test), but it has 100 classes so each class is assigned only 600 images.
-The ImageNet dataset consists of 1.2M training images and 50K validation images with 1,000 classes.

 \textbf{Experiment setting:} In most experiments, we set the number of sub-networks to two, and $T=3$.
-In case 1, we separate the last block of a backbone network from parameter sharing and the number of output channels $ N $ of the fusion module is designed to match the smaller channels between $ C_1 $ and $ C_2 $.
-In ImageNet, we set the $N$ as $C_1 + C_2$, and separate the last 2 blocks for giving more learning capacity same as \cite{lan2018knowledge}.
+In case 1, we separate the last block of a backbone network from parameter sharing and the number of output channels $ N $ of the fusion module is designed to match the smaller number of channels between $ C_1 $ and $ C_2 $.
+In ImageNet, we set the $N$ as $C_1 + C_2$, and separate the last 2 blocks for giving more learning capacity in the same way as \cite{lan2018knowledge}.
 (Sec. \ref{ex1}): We reimplemented DualNet based on the original paper and experimented by setting FFL under the same conditions as DualNet.
-(Sec. \ref{ex2}): We use the same learning schedule and hyper-parameters as in ONE.
-(Sec. \ref{ex3}): For fair comparison, DML and FFL use the same learning schedule as used in Sec. \ref{ex2}.
-Other details of experiments are described in the supplementary material.
+(Case 1 of Sec. \ref{case1}): We use the same learning schedule and hyper-parameters as in ONE.
+(Case 2 of Sec. \ref{case1}): For fair comparison, DML and FFL use the same learning schedule as used in ONE.